-The Internal Revenue Service has announced in Revenue Procedure 2020-32 the annual cost-of-living adjustments for Health Savings Account (HSA) contribution limits for calendar year 2021.
+The Internal Revenue Service announced in Revenue Procedure 2021-25 the annual cost-of-living adjustments for Health Savings Account (HSA) contribution limits for calendar year 2022.

-These limits apply for qualifying High-Deductible Health Plan (HDHP) deductibles and out-of-pocket maximums.
+These limits apply to qualifying High-Deductible Health Plan (HDHP) deductibles and out-of-pocket maximums.
 Plan sponsors should verify that their administrative and payroll systems reflect the appropriate limits.

 *The above figures do not include the catch-up contribution limit, which is $1,000 for participants age 55 or older.
 Catch-up contributions can be made any time during the year in which the HSA participant turns 55.